NewChromantics/PopUnityAndroidZipReader/Readme.md

 This should load from any `.jar`,`.obb`,`.apk`,`.zip` which (I think) has zero compression (an `.apk` is not compressed)

+Documentation for the `AssetFileDescriptor` that we get from the zip is here https://developer.android.com/reference/android/content/res/AssetFileDescriptor

 Why not?
 =================